pepa65/mnemonic/README.md

 import (
     "fmt"
-    "github.com/brianium/mnemonic"
+    "github.com/pepa65/mnemonic"
 )

 func main() {
-    // generate a random Mnemonic in English with 256 bits of entropy m, _ := mnemonic.NewRandom(256, mnemonic.English)
+    // generate a random Mnemonic in English with 256 bits of entropy (24 words) m, _ := mnemonic.NewRandom(256, mnemonic.English)

     // print the Mnemonic as a sentence